Dmdv/tokenfactory/readme.md

 For a React frontend, use: `ignite scaffold react` These commands can be run within your scaffolded blockchain project.

-For more information see the [monorepo for Ignite front-end development](https://github.com/ignite/web).

 ## Release
 To release a new version of your blockchain, create and push a new tag with `v` prefix.
 A new draft release with the configured targets will be created.